 CRS84h - WGS 84 longitude and latitude with ellipsoidal height

-Temporal geometry is measured relative to an underlying temporal coordinate reference system (TRS).
+Temporal geometry is measured relative to an underlying temporal reference system (TRS).
 This API-GeoData Standard does not mandate a specific temporal coordinate reference system.
 However, all dates or timestamps discussed in this document are in the Gregorian calendar and conform to RFC 3339.
-In data, other temporal coordinate reference systems may be used where appropriate.
+In data, other temporal reference systems may be used where appropriate.

-ISO 19111 provides the conceptual model for Coordinate Reference Systems.
+OGC Topic Volume 2 – Referencing by Coordinates (ISO 19111) provides the conceptual model for Coordinate Reference Systems.

 6.5.
 API definition